WalletConnect/walletconnect-docs/docs/specs/clients/auth/session-events.md

 ### auth_response

 Once the wallet receives the request, the user will have the option to either approve or reject it.
-The following payloads are for an approved request and a rejected request, respectively.
+The following payloads represent what is emitted by `auth_response` for an approved request and a rejected request, respectively.

 #### Wallet Approved Request